 5. Dry skin

 Dry skin in dogs can be caused by a number of factors.
-As mentioned above, allergies or environmental irritants are common culprits.
-Winter weather is especially tough on the skin of dogs’ paw pads.
+As mentioned above, allergies or environmental irritants like dust, pollen, grasses, and weeds are common culprits—winter weather is especially tough on a dog’s skin.
 There are, however, other causes including parasites, infections, and even metabolic diseases.
-Hairless breeds or those with less fur, like the Chinese crested, are also generally more prone to dry skin than other types of dogs.
+Hairless breeds or those with less fur, like the Chinese Crested, are also generally more prone to dry skin than other types of dogs.

 If your dog is dealing with dry skin, first consider a vet visit to rule out underlying medical or behavioral issues.
 For non-serious medical issues, doctors may simply recommend at-home or over-the-counter treatments, such as an oatmeal bath or applying a soothing dog paw balm or wax.